BilboLight/Simple-Continuous-Speech-Recognition-System/README.md

 The inference script can load the pre-trained model and perform speech recognition.
 It supports the following functionalities:

-1. Recognize the word corresponding to a single `.wav` audio file.
+1. Recognize the words in a .wav audio file.
-2. Recognize the words corresponding to all `.wav` audio files in a folder.
-3. Record a 2-second audio clip and recognize the spoken word.
+2. Record for 2 seconds and recognize the single spoken word.
-4. Continuously record audio, recognize a series of spoken words, and provide the (start time, end time) for each word.<br>
+3. Continuous recording with subtitle generation: recognize a series of spoken words and provide each word's (start time, end time).<br>

 Once the dependencies are installed, you can use it without any additional configuration.<br><br>